grjsmith/practical_strategy_for_technologists/Chapter6.md

 It's partly from these strategies that Clauswitz distilled "Utmost use of force".
 With this combination of strategies Napolean could put his forces exactly where he wanted them and rely on them to deploy themselves as well as they possibly could to achieve the mission.

 There's much here for the strategist to learn from.
-Having trusted people able to execute any part of the mission using their own initaitive, using multi-disciplinary or full-stack teams so they can overcome whatever obstacles might be in their way.
+Having trusted people able to execute any part of the mission using their own initiative, using multi-disciplinary or full-stack teams so they can overcome whatever obstacles might be in their way.
 Then deploying those teams against the same problem from multiple angles or different but related problems can have a devastating impact.

 Another reason for having multi-discipline teams is that they can create a visible impact with web components or pages so that senior leadership gain confidence in the strategy and confidence in the team's ability to execute.